tianyi-lab/Cherry_LLM/README.md

 | Cherry Models (Alpaca) | 128 | 2e-5 | 3 | 512 | 0 | 0.03 |
 | Cherry Models (WizardLM) | 128 | 2e-5 | 3 | 1024 | 0 | 0.03 |

+## ToDo
+- [x] Release the code, data, and models.
+- [ ] Release the evaluation code for comparison.
+- [ ] Train Cherry WizardLM with the length of 2048.
+- [ ] Maybe try using QLORA.

 ## Citation

-Please cite our paper if you find the repository helpful.
+Please consider citing our paper if you think our codes, data, or models are useful.
+Thank you!
 ```
 @misc{li2023quantity,
       title={From Quantity to Quality: Boosting LLM Performance with Self-Guided Data Selection for Instruction Tuning},